 - What barriers to obtaining and administering naloxone did healthcare providers, law enforcement, emergency medical services, or other relevant groups report?

-- Did clients report reductions in quantity or frequency of substance abuse?
+- Did clients report reductions in quantity or frequency of substance misuse?

 - What policy changes relating to distribution of naloxone occurred as a result of the program?

 - Did the area served experience reductions in alcohol-related motor vehicle crashes?

 - Has the program demonstrated improved and measurable health outcomes, including reducing overdose morbidity and mortality?